dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 Then, after sliding the Pro Micro at the appropriate height on the header pins, we solder again.
 {: .text-justify}

 To avoid the switch receptacle touching the Pro Micros, I first made the mistake of setting the latter too high.
-By the time I realized the mistake however, it was already too late, as the Pro Micro were virtually impossible to desolder: an overly elevated Pro Micro results being unable to properly flatten the last, smallest part of the sandwich case that is supposed to cover the Pro Micro itself.
+By the time I realized the mistake however, it was already too late, as the Pro Micro were virtually impossible to desolder: an overly elevated Pro Micro results in being unable to properly flatten the last, smallest part of the sandwich case that is supposed to cover the Pro Micro itself.
 In this case, it was still possible of closing the case completely, but at the price of that last small part bowing slightly, depending on the elevation of the Pro Micro ...
 {: .text-justify}